stadium-software/datagrid-inline-edit/README.md

 5. Complete the Input properties for the script
    1. ButtonClassName: The classname you assigned to the *Button* control (e.g. datagrid-inline-edit-button)
    2. DataGridClass: The classname you assigned to the *DataGrid* (e.g datagrid-inline-edit)
-   3. FormFields: The *List* called "FormFields"
+   3. FormFields: Select the *List* called "FormFields" from the dropdown
    4. IdentityColumnHeader: The header of the column that uniquely identifies each row (e.g. ID)

 ![Inline Editing Input Parameters](images/InlineEditingInputParameters.png)